Harm, Healing, and Human Dignity: A Catholic Encounter with Restorative Justice

 Now available for purchase, Catholic Mobilizing Network's newly released faith formation guide invites groups and individuals to reflect upon the Catholic call to restorative justice.
 Harm, Healing, and Human Dignity* invites readers to explore ways of responding to harm and violence that foster a culture of encounter and become missionary disciples in transforming the broken criminal justice system.

-Join CMN's Director of Restorative Justice, Caitlin Morneau, for a dialogue with Catholic restorative justice practitioners about ways that Catholic individuals and institutions can integrate restorative practices to strengthen ministry, foster healing, and advance Gospel-centered justice.
+On Tuesday, June 11th, join CMN's Director of Restorative Justice, Caitlin Morneau, for a 1-hour dialogue with Catholic restorative justice practitioners about ways that Catholic individuals and institutions can integrate restorative practices to strengthen ministry, foster healing, and advance Gospel-centered justice.

 About the Presenters

 Chris Castillo's 52-year-old mother, Pilar, was murdered in 1991.
 After becoming involved in prison ministry – specifically Bridges to Life almost 20 years ago - he learned to forgive the men who killed his mother.
 He has worked as a reporter and a marketing specialist before taking a job with Murder Victim’s Families for Reconciliation, where he created a dialogue with homicide survivors who were against the death penalty and showed an interested in speaking out against capital punishment.
 Chris is currently the coordinator of chaplain volunteers for the Diocese of Beaumont’s office of Criminal Justice Ministry.